 HCN: What are the harmful narratives about cash assistance programs, and how do you go about dispelling them?

 PDLR: Guaranteed income is narrative work.
 There’s a strong evidence base that guaranteed income works, but there’s little political buy-in because there’s a stigma against poverty.
 That means that the guaranteed income movement is working to shift the narrative that poverty is an individual’s moral failure to the idea that it is a policy failure.
-But I would go further and say that its not a policy failure.
-Our society was founded on slavery and free labor on stolen land, and its a requirement of capitalism to exploit certain people.
+But I would go further and say that it’s not a policy failure.
+Our society was founded on slavery and free labor on stolen land, and it’s a requirement of capitalism to exploit certain people.

 We aren’t here to convince anyone of the worth of our communities or honor those like harmful narratives around poverty.
 We want to highlight the incredible brilliance that exists in Indigenous communities.